5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/PMC_Support_(SSDT-PMC)/README.md

 # Add PMCR Device (`SSDT-PMC`)
 ## About
+`PMCR` or `APP9876` is an Apple exclusive device which won't be present in your DSDT.
+It's required for mainboards qith Z390 chipsets so the system boots (see "Technical Background" for details).

-:warning: Mandatory for 390-series mainboards (recommended for 400/500/600-series chipsets)!
-In ACPI, you won't find `PMCR` or `APP9876`, since it's a device exclusively used by Apple in their DSDTs.
+:warning: Mandatory for 390-series mainboards (optional for 400/500/600-series chipsets)!

-**Instructions**:
+### Instructions

 - Add ***SSDT-PMC.aml***
 - **For**: 300/400/500/600-series mainboards (100 and 200-series Boards use **SSDT-PPMC** instead!)

-**CAUTION:** When using this patch, makes sur that the name of the Low Pin Configration Bus (`LPC`/`LPCB`) is consistent with the name used in the original DSDT.
+**CAUTION**: When using this patch, ensure that the ACPI path of the LPC Bus (`LPC` or `LPCB`) used in the SSDT is consistent with the one used in your system's `DSDT`.

 ### Verifying that the patch is working
 Open IORegistryExplorer and search for `PCMR`.
 If the SSDT works, you should find it:</br>